-Figure 6. -- Genetic samples from the 2005, 2006 and 2009 chum salmon bycatch identified by early (blue), middle (brown), and late (green) temporal groupings.
-Samples from the 2005 chum salmon bycatch were collected differently than in 2006 or 2009 and were not grouped by NMFS statistical area, nor do they represent the cumulative catch (Guyon et al. 2010).
+Figure 6. -- Genetic samples from the 2007 chum salmon bycatch identified by early (blue), middle (brown), and late (green) temporal groupings.
 NMFS statistical areas are designated in the legend.

-Figure 7. -- BAYES stock composition estimates and 95% credible intervals for the early, middle, and late periods (defined in Table 2) from the 2005, 2006, and 2009 chum salmon bycatch.
+Figure 7. -- BAYES stock composition estimates and 95% credible intervals for the early, middle, and late periods (defined in Table 2) from the 2005, 2006, 2007 and 2009 chum salmon bycatch.
 The 95% credible intervals for the 2005 Eastern GOA/PNW grouping are not shown because this region represents a sum of the SE Alaska/N. BC, Skeena, and BC/Washington groupings used in the 2005 analysis (Guyon et al. 2010).
 Not shown is the SW Alaska region for which estimates never exceeded 5.6%.

 Both BAYES and SPAM stock composition estimates were made for each of the three temporal strata for each year.
 All BAYES stock composition estimates were performed using six Monte Carlo chains starting at disparate starting values of stock proportions and flat prior.
 Gelman and Rubin shrink statistics were calculated and in all cases were below 1.10, suggesting strong convergence to a single posterior distribution.
 The SPAM and BAYES estimates were very similar (SPAM results not shown); however, stock composition estimates differed between time periods (Fig. 7).
+As reported previously with the 2005, 2006, and 2009 chum salmon bycatch samples (Guyon et al. 2010, Marvin et al. 2011, Gray et al. 2010), there was a shift in the regional contributions of the 2007 chum salmon sample stock composition estimate over time, with Western Alaska more dominant in the early sampling and Asian fish more dominant in the later sampling period.
 For example, fish from Western Alaska and the Upper/Middle Yukon were more prevalent in the early part of the season (Weeks 24-29) than the later (Weeks 35-43), whereas the inverse relationship was apparent for stocks from Asia (Fig. 7).
 Relatively small sample sets can bias the stock composition estimates, but the overall trends were repeatable across years and were also observed for chum salmon bycatch samples analyzed from the 1994-1995 years (Wilmot et al. 1998).
-In 2009, the lack of change seen for the Western Alaska and Upper/Middle Yukon groupings was offset by a large decrease in contribution of fish from the Eastern GOA/PNW Region (Prince William Sound to Washington) (Fig. 7), an observation which may be due to improved sampling protocols implemented in 2009.
 This demonstrates that stock compositions of the chum salmon bycatch change during the course of the season, but leaves unanswered whether these changes are due to temporal or spatial differences in the sample sets.